-- 1. Douglass, Frederick.
-The Narrative of the Life of Frederick Douglass. - 2.
-Kingsolver, Barbara.
-The Bean Trees. - 3.
-Kingston, Maxine Hong.
-The Woman Warrior.
+1. Douglass, Frederick.
+The Narrative of the Life of Frederick Douglass.

-Assignment - for the book
+Assignment -for the book

-1. Read the autobiography, keeping your eyes open for quotations that seem to reveal aspects of the Human Condition listed below.

-2. Create a Quotation Album.
-Include 15 quotations.
+- 1. Read the autobiography, keeping your eyes open for quotations that seem to reveal aspects of the Human Condition listed below. - 2.
+Create a Quotation Album.
+Include 25 quotations from the book.
 Balance your quotations throughout the book.
 Don't bunch them all up from Chapters 1 and 2.
-Your quotation album must be editable (typed) or you will lose credit.

-3. To record your items for the Quotation Album, use this structure:
+Your quotation album must be editable (typed). - 3.
+To record your items for the Quotation Album, use this structure:

-Chapter # and Page # Quotation -in quote marks, of course 1- or 2-sentence explanation of HOW that quotation reveals something about a PARTICULAR aspect of the human condition. ---------------------- -------------------------------------- ---
+Chapter # and Page # Quotation -in quote marks of course 1- or 2-sentence explanation of HOW that

+quotation reveals something about a

+PARTICULAR aspect of the human

+condition.

-Some Aspects of the Human Condition found in the autobiography (feel free to look up the definition of these terms.
-Some of them are ambiguous).
+Some Aspects of the Human Condition found in the autobiography